-The Years 9 and 10 Program is a time of consolidation and growth - building on the groundwork from previous years, with some choice of elective subjects, and preparing for greater independence and decision-making ahead.
-Students continue to develop their core learning in Religious Education and Life Skills, English, Mathematics, Science and Social Science.
-They study two additional elective subjects, for the two-year program, selecting from a broad range of options that draw on the Arts, Languages, Physical Education, and Business and Technology areas.
+The Years 9 and 10 Program is a time of consolidation and growth - building on the groundwork from previous years, with some choice of elective subjects, and preparation for greater independence and decision-making ahead.
+Students continue to develop their core learning in Religious Education, Fit for Life, English, Mathematics, Science and Social Science.
+They study two additional elective subjects, for the two-year program, selecting from a broad range of options that draw on The Arts, Languages, Physical Education, Business and Technology areas.

 The Years 11 and 12 Program provides students with opportunities for greater independence and responsibility, as they commit themselves to an appropriate studies program that is consistent with their skills, interests and aspirations.
-Senior students undertake a studies program of 5 or 6 subjects, or the equivalent of this for those who include Vocational Education and Training as part of their program.
-Students may also include a tutorial class, for self-directed learning time, to support their overall studies program.
-Our dedicated Head of Careers and Vocational Education assists students and parents with career planning and preparation for post-school transition.
+Senior students undertake a studies program consisting of 5, 6 or 7 subjects, or an equivalent program for those who include Vocational Education and Training studies.
+Students may also elect to include a tutorial class to access additional self-directed learning time in support of their overall studies program.
+Our dedicated Head of Careers and Vocational Education assists students and parents with career planning and preparation for their post-school transition.
 Work experience, industry placements, traineeships and other vocational opportunities are also available to enhance our students’ learning programs.